-Dr. Mark Groudine is interim president and director of Fred Hutch and a member of the Center's Basic Sciences Division.
+Dr. Mark Groudine is executive vice president and deputy director of Fred Hutch and a member of the Center's Basic Sciences Division.

 Research in Groudine's laboratory focuses on the relationships between gene expression, chromatin structure and the organization of the cell nucleus during cellular differentiation and the transformation of normal cells to cancer cells.